otuoma/AFF-dspace-import/README.md

 # AFF-dspace-import
-Python script to create simple archive format for bulk import into dspace
+Python script to create simple archive format for bulk import into dspace at https://lib.afforum.org